Efficient Joint Resource Allocation for Wireless Powered ISAC with Target Localization: Numerical Results

-The simulation results are obtained based on a random realization of the ISAC system.
-We first examine the convergence behavior of the proposed iterative algorithm.
+At first, we examine the convergence behavior of the proposed iterative algorithm.
 Fig.~\ref{fig_converge} illustrates the evolution of the minimum achievable throughput among users versus the iteration index.
 It is observed that the proposed algorithm converges rapidly and stabilizes within a few iterations, demonstrating its reliability and efficiency.
-Compared with the benchmark schemes, the proposed method consistently achieves a higher throughput during the convergence process.
+Compared with the benchmark schemes, the proposed method achieves a higher throughput.

-Fig.~\ref{fig_varying_eta} depicts the minimum achievable throughput as a function of the target localization accuracy requirement~$\eta$.
-As $\eta$ increases, corresponding to a relaxed sensing constraint, the achievable throughput of all schemes improves.
-The proposed method outperforms the benchmark schemes over the entire range of $\eta$, highlighting the benefit of jointly optimizing the energy harvesting duration, ISAC transmission time, and transmit power.
-In contrast, the fixed maximum transmit power scheme yields limited performance gains, indicating that simply increasing transmit power is insufficient to effectively balance sensing and communication requirements.
+Then, we evaluate how the system performance varies with the target localization accuracy requirement~$\eta$.
+As shown in Fig.~\ref{fig_varying_eta}, the achievable throughput of both the proposed joint optimization scheme and the equal ISAC time scheme increases with $\eta$, since a higher $\eta$ corresponds to a more relaxed localization constraint.
+In contrast, the maximum transmit power benchmark scheme remains insensitive to $\eta$ whenever it is feasible, because the CRB constraint depends only on the fixed transmit powers and sensing geometry.
+When $\eta$ is sufficiently small, the localization requirement cannot be satisfied under $P_{\max}$, and this benchmark becomes infeasible.
+Overall, the proposed method outperforms the benchmark schemes in varying localization requirements, highlighting the benefit of jointly optimizing the energy harvesting duration, ISAC transmission time, and transmit power.

+Finally, we investigate the impact of the WPT transmit power on the achievable throughput.
 Fig.~\ref{fig_varying_p0} shows the minimum achievable throughput among users as a function of the WPT transmit power $p_0$.
-As $p_0$ increases, the achievable throughput of all schemes improves monotonically, since more energy can be harvested to support ISAC transmissions.
-The proposed method consistently outperforms the benchmark schemes over the entire range of $p_0$, demonstrating the benefit of jointly optimizing the energy harvesting duration, ISAC transmission time, and transmit power.
+As $p_0$ increases, the achievable throughput of all schemes improves, since more energy can be harvested during the WPT phase to support subsequent ISAC transmissions under the same total time budget.
+The proposed method consistently outperforms the benchmark schemes over the entire range of $p_0$, demonstrating the benefit of joint resource allocation.
 In contrast, the equal ISAC time scheme exhibits inferior performance due to its limited flexibility in time allocation.
-Moreover, the fixed maximum transmit power scheme achieves only marginal throughput gains, indicating that increasing WPT power alone is insufficient to fully exploit the sensing and communication tradeoff under the sensing constraints.
+Moreover, the maximum transmit power scheme achieves significantly lower throughput since fixing the user transmit power reduces the degrees of freedom to balance energy harvesting, localization, and communication.